 - to reconstruct a previous data status.

-In addition, with Raidboxes you can avoid some situations where it might be necessary to reset your WordPress from the outset - by simply cloning your website.
+In addition, with Raidboxes you can avoid some situations in which it might be necessary to reset your WordPress from the outset – by simply cloning your website.
 All you need is a backup of your website.

 Then click on the small box icon next to the backup and create the clone as a new free demo box – or activate it directly in one of your existing contracts.
 If you clone your website into a demo box, you can then experiment with it to your heart’s content for 14 days (in the Starter plan).
 If something goes wrong, you can restore a previous version of your website at any time with just one click.